Muskaan-Tandel-824/Automated-EC2-Web-Deployment/README.md

 This project demonstrates an automated CI/CD pipeline for deploying a web application on AWS EC2 using Infrastructure as Code (IaC).
 The infrastructure is provisioned using Terraform, and deployment automation is handled through Jenkins.

 The objective of this project is to implement DevOps practices by automating infrastructure provisioning and application deployment in a cloud environment.
+Reduced manual deployment effort by 100% by automating infrastructure provisioning and application deployment using Terraform and Jenkins
 ---

 # 🏗️ Architecture Flow